inform-us/requirements_specifications/informus/rules/Inform_us Metric basic data rules.md

 Pain scores are considered 'on time if they are documented within 4 hours and 15 minutes (added documentation leeway) after a none or mild score.
 Otherwise the score is shown as missing.

-Denominator = number of pain scores
+Denominator = number of time intervals between two documented pain scores including unable to assess

-Numerator = number of pain scores that are done within the guidelines
+Numerator = number of time intervals between two documented pain scores that are done within either 4 hours and 15 minutes (if the first score of a pair is none or mild or unable to assess) or 1 hour and 15 minutes (if the first score of a pair is moderate/severe).

 Inform_us displays this data in real time and also as two weekly SPC charts (moderate/severe chart) and (none/mild chart) showing the percentage of pain scores are done 'on time' as per guidelines.